mimic-sussex/sema/README.md

 ## Contributing

 Sema is an open-source project and hopefully the underlying vision, aims and structure will motivate you to contribute to it.
-Check
+Check the following:

 * [How do I contribute to Sema?](https://github.com/mimic-sussex/sema/wiki/7.-How-do-I-contribute-to-Sema%3F)